UniTime: A Language-Empowered Unified Model for Cross-Domain Time Series Forecasting: Experiments

 \subsection{Experimental Setup}

 \textbf{Datasets.} We extensively assess the proposed UniTime model on eight real-world benchmark datasets, which cover various time series application domains.
 Here are brief descriptions of the data: (1) \textbf{ETT} \cite{zhou2021informer} contains factors used for monitoring electricity transformers between July 2016 and July 2018.
-These factors include six power load features and readings of oil temperature.
-ETT involves four subsets.
-ETTm1 and ETTm2 are recorded at 15-minute intervals, while ETTh1 and ETTh2 are recorded hourly.
-(2) \textbf{Electricity}\footnote{https://archive.ics.uci.edu/ml/datasets/ ElectricityLoadDiagrams20112014.} comprises hourly power consumption of 321 clients from 2012 to 2014.
+ETT involves four subsets: ETTm1, ETTm2, ETTh1 and ETTh2.
+(2) \textbf{Electricity} comprises hourly power consumption of 321 clients from 2012 to 2014.
 (3) \textbf{Exchange} \cite{lai2018modeling} records daily exchange rates of eight different countries ranging from 1990 to 2016.
-(4) \textbf{Weather}\footnote{https://www.bgc-jena.mpg.de/wetter/} is recorded every 10 minutes in the year of 2020.
+(4) \textbf{Weather} is recorded every 10 minutes in the year of 2020.
 It contains 21 meteorological indicators, such as temperature, humidity, and precipitation.
-(5) \textbf{Illness}\footnote{https://gis.cdc.gov/grasp/fluview/fluportaldashboard.html} includes weekly recorded data on the number of patients with seven influenza-like illnesses between 2002 and 2021.
+(5) \textbf{Illness} includes weekly recorded data on the number of patients with seven influenza-like illnesses between 2002 and 2021.
 Table \ref{tab:dataset} provides a summary of the datasets.
 It can be seen that time series data from various domains exhibit differences in terms of the number of variables, the semantics of those variables, the sampling frequency, and the size of the collected data.

 \textbf{Baselines.} We include eight state-of-the-art methods for multivariate time series forecasting comparisons, including Informer \cite{zhou2021informer}, Autoformer \cite{wu2021autoformer}, FEDformer \cite{zhou2022fedformer}, NSformer \cite{liu2022non}, DLinear \cite{zeng2023dlinear}, TimesNet \cite{wu2023timesnet}, PatchTST \cite{nie2023patchtst}, and GPT4TS \cite{zhou2023one}, a recent paper that uses language models to process time series data.
 Note that all these methods train a dedicated model for each evaluated dataset and for each assessed predictive length in their original papers.